HOPE-UIB-BIO/R-Utilpol-package/README.md

 ## WARNING

-This package is currently under heavy development.
+:bangbang: This package is under active development.
+Therefore, the package is subject to change. :bangbang:

 ## Installation